kyma-incubator/hack-showcase/docs/slack-connector/installation.md

     >**NOTE:** If the link does not work, it means that the application that authenticates the connector in your workspace does not exist and you have to create it yourself.
 To create such an application, see [this tutorial](https://api.slack.com/docs/oauth#flow) in the Slack API documentation.

 2. Copy the authentication token.
 You will need it later in the Helm command.
-3. Go to [Kyma repository](https://github.com/kyma-project/kyma) and run the script `/installation/scripts/tiller-tls.sh` to get certificates needed for using Helm commands.
-By default they are stored in `~/.helm` directory.
-After that add `--tls` flag to every Helm command to authorize and authenticate the user.
+3. Go to the [Kyma repository](https://github.com/kyma-project/kyma) and run the script `/installation/scripts/tiller-tls.sh` to get certificates needed to use Helm commands.
+By default, they are stored in the `~/.helm` directory.
+After that, add the `--tls` flag to every Helm command to authorize and authenticate the user.
 4. Go to the `chart/slackconnector` directory.
 Run this command to install the Slack Connector:

     ``` shell